sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/VimIntro.md

 3. Copy, paste, and undo

-First, generate a file with some content that we can work with, then print the file to the console so we can see what it loks like.
+First, generate a file with some content that we can work with, then print the file to the console so we can see what it looks like.

 <Execute
 command={`echo -e 'one, two, three\\nfour, five, six\\nseven, ate, nine' > example.txt`}